tenzir/tenzir/changelog/next/features/4040--context-replace-separate.md

 The `--separate` option makes the `enrich` and `lookup` operators handle each field individually, duplicating the event for each relevant field, and returning at most one context per output event.

+The `--yield <field>` option allows for adding only a part of a context with the `enrich` and `lookup` operators.
+For example, with a `geoip` context with a MaxMind country database, `--yield registered_country.iso_code` will cause the enrichment to only consist of the country's ISO code.